rebazp/P2RPSLSGame/README.md

 # Rock, Paper, Scissor, Lizard, Spock.
 A classic game with a twist

-This game is made for those who doesn't have someone to play rock, paper, scissor, lizard, spock with.
-Here you can play the game as much as you want.
+This game is made for entertainmet purpose for those who want to play rock, paper, scissor, lizard, spock with.
+Here you can play the game as much as you want by yourself against the computer.
 It's easy to use and is enjoyable for all ages.

-You play against the computer, who picks a random option everytime.
+You play against the computer which picks a random option everytime.

 ![Responsive Mockup](assets/images/responsive.jpg)